Midwest Geobash Is A Private Event

 ATVs and Golf Carts

 ATV use will NOT be permitted by attendees at the event ground.
-Golf Carts are permitted by attendees with any state issued handicap placard on the event ground.
+Golf Carts are considered vehicles, and are limited to use on main vehicle roadways.
+Golf carts are not permitted in pedestrian only areas.

 No motorized traffic, with the exception of official staff golf carts, is allowed in the area in front of Spangler Arena or inside any building.
 This is a pedestrian friendly area.
 Please use the road behind Spangler to move around the fairgrounds.